Introduction to Writing for TV

 - Overview of winning past and current television show scripts

-Students will be emailed several TV scripts in PDF format prior to the first class session, and possibly more during the course) to be read if possible before the class.
+Students will be emailed several TV scripts in PDF format prior to the first class session (and possibly more during the course) to be read if possible before the class.
 We’ll also be viewing videos related to the topics throughout the class.

 Bo Kaprall has been a television show creator, creative director, writer, producer, executive producer, and actor for thirty years.
 Starting in Chicago as a writer/producer in the advertising business (Post, Keyes, & Gardner), he also worked as an actor at Chicago’s Second City.
 He is currently executive producing his new television series Outlaw Country for WGN America, and developing reality shows for everyone from A&E to Discovery.
 Bo recently completed two original half-hour web series for General Mills.